Member states of the Shanghai Cooperation Organisation: Future participation

 In 2012, Ukraine expressed interest in obtaining observer status.
 However, since the deposition of President Viktor Yanukovych and increased tensions with Russia, no application has been submitted and there are no current plans to incorporate Ukraine into the organization.

 In 2011, Vietnam expressed interest in obtaining observer or dialogue partner status.
 However, it is unknown whether or not, Vietnam has submitted an application.
+On April 17, 2026, it was reported that during a state visit to China by Vietnamese President Tô Lâm, Vietnam "expressed its readiness to maintain exchanges on the possibility of becoming a partner of the SCO."